Bland Group: Airline

-Over time, Gibraltar Airways' fleet came to numerous jetliners which were operated upon numerous routes; its services were predominantly orientated towards the United Kingdom.
+Over time, Gibraltar's Airways fleet came to numerous jetliners which were operated upon numerous routes; its services were predominantly orientated towards the United Kingdom.
 In 1989, the airline moved its headquarters to Britain, being based at Gatwick Airport.
 Gibraltar Airways was renamed multiple times, being known as "GibAir" throughout much of its operating life and as GB Airways during its final decades of independent operation.
 In 1995, the airline became a franchisee of British Airways.
 At its peak in 2007, GB Airways operated a total of 16 Airbus A320 family airliners, and was reportedly carrying three million passengers annually.
 During 2008, it was announced that the Bland Group had sold GB Airways to British budget airline EasyJet; its staff and aircraft were integrated into the operations of its new parent company.

 Hovercraft

 During the twenty-first century, the Bland Group opted to secure stakes in several companies related to the development and operation of hovercraft.
 These include manufacturer Griffon Hovercraft, services and charter operator Hoverwork Ltd, technical specialists Hovercraft Consultants Ltd, and scheduled operator Hovertravel.
 Under the Bland Group's direction, several of these entities have been merged or otherwise closely cooperate for mutual benefits; other changes have included lean manufacturing investments and a focus on after-sales services to customers.